GosOmkar/DevOps-for-Terraform/creating aws_s3_bucket/description.md

 provider "aws" {
   region = "eu-west-1"
 }
-Explanation
-The terraform block defines the AWS provider and its version.
-The provider "aws" block configures Terraform to use AWS in the eu-west-1 region.
+This code tells Terraform to use the AWS provider and specifies the region where resources will be created (eu-west-1).
-📌 Official Documentation: Terraform AWS Provider

-Step 2: Create an S3 Bucket with Terraform
-Create a new file awsS3.tf and add the following code:
+Step 2: Write the Terraform Code to Create an S3 Bucket Now, create another file named awsS3.tf and add this code:

 hcl
 Copy